-Former Councilman Lawrence Seabrook, known colloquially as "Cash and Carry Larry,"22 was charged with a litany of abuses dating back to at least 2003 in a mammoth 66-page, 13-count federal indictment in February 2010.23 Seabrook, who was re-elected in 2009 with an overwhelming 90.3% of the vote, accepted \$16,542 in taxpayer dollars from the CFB for that campaign.24
+Former Councilman Lawrence Seabrook, known colloquially as "Cash and Carry Larry," was charged with a litany of abuses dating back to at least 2003 in a mammoth 66-page, 13-count federal indictment in February 2010.
+Seabrook, who was re-elected in 2009 with an overwhelming 90.3% of the vote, accepted \$16,542 in taxpayer dollars from the CFB for that campaign.
+February 2010 capacity and the company of the vote of the vote of the company of the vote of the vot

-Among other crimes, Seabrook was convicted of accepting bribes, extorting money, and other questionable behavior that netted him approximately \$200,000 in "illegal rent, expenses and payoffs," including extorting a Bronx boiler company executive who collected a \$283,000 Yankee Stadium contract with Seabrook's alleged assistance.25 Seabrook was eventually convicted on nine of twelve counts and was sentenced to five years in prison on January 8, 2013.26 As with prior examples, the city's matching funds program did nothing to prevent Seabrook's bribery schemes.
+Among other crimes, Seabrook was convicted of accepting bribes, extorting money, and other questionable behavior that netted him approximately \$200,000 in "illegal rent, expenses and payoffs," including extorting a Bronx boiler company executive who collected a \$283,000 Yankee Stadium contract with Seabrook's alleged assistance.27 Seabrook was eventually convicted on nine of twelve counts and was sentenced to five years in prison on January 8, 2013.28 f.
+Fraudulent Disclosures, Personal Use of Taxpayer Funds, and Criminal Conspiracy

+As with prior examples, the city's matching funds program did nothing to prevent Seabrook's bribery schemes.